 Smartphones are not considered as a suitable main device in the BYOD programme, but can be used in class for educational purposes with teacher approval.

 The iPad: Our Device of Choice

-Our recommended devices for students is the iPad (5th Generation).The iPad Pro or iPad 5th generation are also suitable.
+Our recommended devices for students is the iPad (6th Generation).The iPad Pro is also suitable.
 The iPads offer: